macrobiotus/antarctic_invertebrates/README.md

 ### Version history

-This is the third recoding of the analysis for this manuscript.
+This is the fourth recoding of the analysis for this manuscript.
 The initial one, from June 2015, was incomprehensible for any reader apart from the author and made it complicated to include changes requested by both reviewers.
 The second version of the analysis  (16th July 2016) improved on this to some extend, but carried over too much of the old code and is not publicly available.
-This analysis is a subsequent, third re-write.
+The subsequent, third re-write (23rd August, 2016) used appropriate trasnformation techniques an could not retrieve any new results, nor corroborate the old results.
+This is the fourth re-code - this code uses the recently (Feb.
+2016) reprocessed 18S data from repository `pcm_modelling` which used cumulative sum scaling for abundance correction.
+Predictors are re-added.

 ### Disclaimer
 **THIS SOFTWARE IS PROVIDED "AS IS" AND ANY EXPRESSED OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE REGENTS OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY